daniel-sampliner/blockchain-demo/k8s/README.md

     FIELDS:
        image	<string>
          Image is the container image to use for the deployment

        ingressHost	<string>
          IngressHost is the host to use in the Ingress resource

        replicas	<integer>
          Replicas is the number of replicas in the deployment

+       restartTrigger	<string>
+         RestartTrigger allows the managed deployment to be rolling restarted
     ```

+    Updating the `restartTrigger` field of the spec will cause the managed `Deployment` to be rolling restarted.